 Management reviews all long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows.
 If the carrying amount of an asset exceeds the future undiscounted cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.

 Advertising Costs

-Advertising costs are expensed as incurred and were \$9,764 and \$15,844 for the years ended September 30, 2020 and 2019.
+Advertising costs are expensed as incurred and were \$17,726 and \$9,764 for the years ended September 30, 2021 and 2020, respectively.